Polynomials with many rational preperiodic points: Examples of exceptional preperiodic behavior in every degree

 \section{Examples of exceptional preperiodic behavior in every degree}

-In Theorem \ref{thm main} we showed that for all sufficiently large degrees $d$, there exists a degree-at-most-$d$ polynomial with at least $d + \lfloor \log_{16}(d)\rfloor$ rational preperiodic points.
+In Theorem \ref{thm main} we showed that for all sufficiently large degrees $d$, there exists a degree-at-most-$d$ polynomial with at least $d + \lfloor \log_2(d)\rfloor$ rational preperiodic points.
 However, the proof is not constructive, in the sense that it does not allow us to provide an explicit formula for such a polynomial.
 In this section we construct a family of polynomials $r_d(x) \in \QQ[x]$ such that, for all $d\ge 2$, $r_d$ is a degree-$d$ polynomial with at least $d + 6$ rational preperiodic points.
+For $d < 64$, this improves the lower bound on $B_d$ obtained from Theorem~\ref{thm main}.

 First we introduce a doubly periodic sequence $\rho(m,d)$ and use its values to interpolate an auxiliary sequence of polynomials $s_d(x)$.

 \begin{lemma} There is a unique function $\rho : \ZZ^2 \to \ZZ$ satisfying the following properties: \begin{enumerate} \item[(i)] $\rho(m + 3,d) = -\rho(m,d)$ for all $(m,d) \in \ZZ^2$, \item[(ii)] $\rho(m, d + 1) = -\rho(m+1,d)$ for all $(m,d) \in \ZZ^2$, and \item[(iii)] $\rho(0,0) = \rho(1,0) = 1$, and $\rho(2,0) = 0$. \end{enumerate} Furthermore, for all $(m,d) \in \ZZ^2$, \begin{enumerate} \item $\rho(m,d+3) = \rho(m,d)$, \item $\rho(m+1,d+1) = \rho(m,d) + \rho(m,d+1)$, \item $\rho(m,d) = (-1)^d\rho(d + 1 - m, d)$. \end{enumerate} \end{lemma}